 Most letting agreements between the landlord and letting agent have a termination clause.
 The clause generally will stipulate a notice period, where anyone of the parties can terminate the contract.

 Try to deal with the agent in a friendly and amicable way.
 See if an agreement can be reached say one-off fee, equivalent to an introduction fee.
 This could be like a three-month management fee equivalent.

 These negotiations should be documented in writing, just in case, the dispute ends up in court.
 If a landlord has offered, what is considered a reasonable compensation by the court, for termination, this will help the landlord in court.

 As with all disputes, documentary evidence is crucial to winning a case.
-Make sure you keep all correspondence, emails and notes, of discussions with the agent.
+Make sure you keep all correspondence, emails, and notes, of discussions with the agent.

-With increasing regulations, the management of lettings, the right agent, is worth paying a reasonable fee to.
+Letting agents, generally, work hard and their fees are worth the work they do.
+With increasing regulations, the management of lettings, the right agent, is worth paying a reasonable fee too.

 Landlords need to be aware, of clauses in the contracts, that refer to excessive fees, or estate agency fees, to be paid in the event the landlord selling the property.

 A ban came in on June 1st, 2019 for almost all private tenancies that commenced on or after that date.